skip to content

 NOTE: A crate is a unit of compilation and linking, as well as versioning, distribution, and runtime loading.
 A crate contains a tree of nested module scopes.

-In Rust, the default crate-type is bin for binaries and lib for libraries.
+The default crate-type is bin for binaries and lib for libraries.
 The bin crate type is used for creating executables, and the lib crate type is used for creating libraries.
 The crate-type attribute in the Cargo.toml file can be used to specify the crate type or it can be specified using the --crate-type flag.

 I mentioned that rust prefers static linking, but obviously it doesn’t mean that there are no .o files.
 However, it’s not as straightforward as C. This is what’s different: